slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On agency

 <!--
-- the seed of all evil is lazyness. - welsh proverb
-- talkers aren't stromg. teh strong don't talk. -- myanmaran proverb
+> *"The longer the tongue, the shorter the hands."
+-- Czech proverb*
+> *"A man dies when he stops working."
-- work is the medecine for poverty -- yoruba proverb
+-- Hebrew proverb
-- choose inspiration over envy. -- naval
-- it's on documentation.
-If it's not add it.
-> *"The mind gives up before the body." -- Naval ravikant
+> *"The mind gives up before the body."
+-- Naval ravikant*
-> *"Doing is faster than watching." -- Naval Ravikant
+> *"Doing is faster than watching."
-- the optimal zone for performance is "slightly hungry". -- Naval Ravikant
-- better bored than busy. -- Naval Ravikant
+-- Naval Ravikant*
-- persistence beats timing. execution beats luck.
-Not imediatelly but eventually. -- naval
-- you get paid for being right first, and to be first, you can't wait for consensus. -- naval
-- help with a precise thing (can i drop a lasagna at 4) instead of i'm here for you.
 > *"You'll never be criticized by someone who is doing more than you.
 You'll always be critized by someone who is doing less.
 Remember that."
 -- Denzel Washington*
+> *"The seed of all evil is laziness."
+-- Welsh Proverb*
+> *"Talkers aren't strong.
+The strong don't talk."
+-- Burmese Proverb*
+> *"Work is the medicine for poverty."
+-- Yoruba Proverb*
+> *"Choose inspiration over envy."
+-- Naval Ravikant*
+> *"The optimal zone for performance is 'slightly hungry'."
+-- Naval Ravikant*
+> *"Better bored than busy."
+-- Naval Ravikant*
+> *"Persistence beats timing.
+Execution beats luck.
+Not immediately but eventually."
+-- Naval Ravikant*
+> *"You get paid for being right first, and to be first, you can't wait for consensus."
+-- Naval Ravikant*
-- don't settle and don't struggle. life is what flows in between. -- naval
+> *"Don't settle and don't struggle.
+Life is what flows in between."
-> *"The longer the tongue, the shorter the hands."
--- Czech proverb*
-> *"A man dies when he stops working."
--- Hebrew proverb
+-- Naval Ravikant*

+- it's on documentation.
+If it's not add it.
+- help with a precise thing (can i drop a lasagna at 4) instead of i'm here for you.
 -->

 Helpful people don't ask «how can I help».
 They just help.
 (Naval Ravikant)